By the way, we're up to audio soundbite five in order as I inform the broadcast engineer what's coming up.

 They create both of these scandals.

-And now they want tit for tat treatment.
+And now they want tit-for-tat treatment.

-So it's it's laughable.
+So it's laughable.

-It is it's becoming laughable.
+It's becoming laughable.

 He's endeared.